ThomasM85/ThomasM85/snippets/gridmecss/README.md

 Card description.
 - Just plain text !

+## Optimization

+You can use HTML `<picture>` tag or `srcset` attribute to serve optimized medias for different width of viewport.

 ## CSS properties

 You can customize CSS properties with your own or add extra ones.
+Take a look in `./src/scss/**/*` folders then, do your stuff and compile with SASS.

 - `--color1`: Text color (default: `#fff`)
 - `--color2`: Stroke color (default: `#ff0066`)